microsoft/moaw/workshops/getting-started-with-aks-automatic/workshop.md

 # Handling Stateful Workloads

-Container storage is ephemeral; that is if a pod is deleted, the data is lost because by default, data is saved within the container.
+Container storage is ephemeral.
+If a pod is deleted, the data is lost because by default, data is saved within the container.
 In order to persist the data, you need to use [Persistent Volume (PV)](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) and [Persistent Volume Claim (PVC)](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#persistentvolumeclaims).

 ## AKS Storage classes and PVC's

 Typically for persistent storage in a Kubernetes cluster, you would create a PV to allocate storage and use a PVC to request a slice storage against the PV.

 With AKS, [Azure CSI drivers and storage classes](https://learn.microsoft.com/azure/aks/csi-storage-drivers) are pre-deployed into your cluster.
 The storage classes allow you to simply create a PVC that references a particular storage class based on your application requirements.
 This storage class will take care of the task of creating the PV for you, in this case, using Azure Storage.
-So AKS removes the need to manually create PV's.

 Run the following command to get the list of storage classes in your AKS cluster.